tlevine/urchin/readme.md

 ### Writing cross-shell compatibility tests for testing shell code

-While you could write your test scripts to explicitly invoke the functionality to test with various shells, urchin facilitates a more flexible approach.
+While you could write your test scripts to explicitly invoke the functionality to test with various shells, Urchin facilitates a more flexible approach.

 The specific approach depends on your test scenario: